Discover seven fascinating things about Masjid Al-Aqsa you probably didn’t know—a place of immense religious significance for many.

 The History of the Golden Dome

 When you think of Masjid Al Aqsa, the image of its iconic shining golden Dome often comes to mind.
 But, the Mosque didn’t look how it does now.
-In fact, it was pretty different in its early days.
+It was pretty different in its early days.

 The foundations of Al-Aqsa Mosque are believed to have been laid approximately 40 years after the construction of the Grand Mosque.
 Khalifah Umayyah Abdul Malik ibn Marwan, a renowned Umayyad leader, constructed it.